 The routine use of oral corticosteroids (for example, prednisone) after uncomplicated blepharoplasty is of little proven value, while the risks of taking such medications are very well documented.

-If you become discouraged by your early appearance, just remember that swelling and bruising always disappear.
+If you become discouraged by your early appearance, remember: swelling and bruising always disappear.

 As you finally start to notice some signs of improvement, don't be disappointed if the next morning you look a little worse.
 This pattern of "better in the evening-worse in the morning" may persist for several weeks and is related to lying flat while sleeping.
 Don't worry about it, and don't make yourself miserable trying to sleep upright in a chair.